 Palate: That faint peat on the nose is a touch more pronounced on the palate.
 Sweet malt, oatmeal cookies and bees wax.
 White pepper, over brewed tea again and pencil shavings.
 Kinda goes downhill seconds after the first taste with notes hinting oxidation: wet cardboard box, bitter tonic, green wood shavings you mostly get from craft distillery products and aloe vera.

 Finish: Longer than I expected and spicy...
 White pepper, glossy old magazines and aquavit.

-Overall: Unfortunately it is oxidized but still drinkable if you can deal with that bitterness overall and wet cardboard and raw wood notes.
+Overall: Unfortunately it is oxidized but still drinkable if you can deal with that overall bitterness and with wet cardboard and raw wood notes.
 I definitely can but at the end it is what it is...
 I wish it was in better shape.
 I'll probably sip it a few more times but I believe it will end up in my infinity bottle eventually.